lucia-auth/lucia/documentation/content/main/astro.astro/sign-out-users.md

 ---
 _order: 1
 title: "Sign out users"
+description: "Learn how to sign out users in Astro"
 ---

 An endpoint that handles log out should be created and a sign out request should be sent using forms.